bjornmeansbear/sentence-a-day/README.md

 20140412 How can a new idea for a design classroom be realized that does this better?
 Something like a 18-20 something designergarten?
 20140413 Froebel's gifts for designers.
 20140414 What good have I done today?
+20140415 A responsible designer.
+A socially responsible designer.
+An environmentally responsible designer.